adobe/aem-core-email-components/BUILDING.md

 ### AEM as a Cloud Service SDK

 When compiling and deploying to AEM as a Cloud Service SDK, you can use the `cloud` profile (in conjunction with previously documented profiles) to generate `cloud`-ready artifacts (with components located in `/libs` instead of `/apps`).
 To allow recompilation of the HTL scripts, you should disable `aem-precompiled-scripts` bundle.

 Due to [FELIX-6365](https://issues.apache.org/jira/browse/FELIX-6365), please only use `autoInstallPackage` and `autoInstallPackagePublish` when working with the AEM as a Cloud Service SDK!

-## NPM modules

-Modules that export Javscript and CSS are usually also configured as NPM modules.

-For these, the following scripts are used:
-* `npm run lint` - Runs both JS and CSS linters in parallel.
-* `npm run eslint` - Runs JS linter only.
-* `npm run eslint:fix` - Runs JS linter only and fixes auto-fixable found issues.
-* `npm run stylelint` - Runs CSS linter only.
-* `npm run stylelint:fix` - Runs CSS linter only and fixes auto-fixable found issues.
-* `npm run sync-pom-version` - Syncs the package.json version with the pom.xml version.

-For the main content package there's an extra script:
-* `npm run build` - Assembles the clientlibs for embedding the [Adobe Client Data Layer](https://github.com/adobe/adobe-client-data-layer).

 ## Branch conventions